 CDISC standards allow data to speak the same language, by providing common formats for data collection, data sharing, and data analyses to make the most of the valuable information offered by patients participating in studies around the globe.
 This will enable researchers to develop meaningful insights, discover new treatments, and find breakthroughs.
 The suite of CDISC standards is freely available on the CDISC website.

 “Diabetes is a ravaging disease that has affected many of our family and friends,” said David R. Bobbitt, President and CEO, CDISC.
 “Type 1 Diabetes is a particularly pernicious challenge for many children and families across the globe.
 CDISC standards serve an integral role in research by bringing clarity to the data.
 Our work allows for more collaborations and unlocks greater impact of research dollars, a virtuous cycle underscoring that researchers, patients, clinicians, and funders of research like the Helmsley Charitable Trust are clearly stronger together.”

 CDISC standards have been adopted and used in more than 90 countries, and are required by regulatory authorities in the US and Japan.
 To date, Therapeutic Area Standards have been developed for more than 30 different disease areas.
 Use of these standards from the start of clinical research programs has proven capable of saving both time and resources.
 Researchers in the T1D space will be able to freely implement these standards into their processes.

-We kicked this project off in May 2018 and invite you to listen to the webinar to learn more about how the Helmsley Trust and CDISC are working together.
+We kicked this project off in April 2018 and invite you to listen to the webinars to learn more about how the Helmsley Trust and CDISC are working together.